miyako/4d-utility-ls4d/README.md

 ls4d

-returns list of 4D Server host names and published names. columns are tab delimited, rows are linefeed delimited. each item is limited to 32 bytes.
+returns list of 4D Server host names , IP address and published names. columns are tab delimited, rows are linefeed delimited. each item is limited to 32 bytes.